 Must-follow accounts: Right now I’m obsessed with Chiara Ferragni.
 She doesn’t over-style herself; she is very natural and cool at the same time.

-PHOTOGRAPHY COURTESY OF @CHATCHOWTV.
+Photography by: PHOTOGRAPHY COURTESY OF @CHATCHOWTV.
 OPPOSITE PAGE: COURTESY OF @ISABELARANGELA; PHOTOGRAPHY COURTESY OF @MIJARES.
 OPPOSITE PAGE: COURTESY OF @ANDREAMINSKI